MolBIFFM/diana/README.md

   }
 }
 ```
-The modification-specific statistic that a specified measurement range refers
+The modification-specific score that a specified measurement range refers to.
+It
-to.
-It defaults to the binary logarithm of a measurement for `null` but can be
+defaults to the binary logarithm of a measurement for `null` but can be set to
-set to `"quantile"`, `"ratio"` or `"standard score"`, computed with respect to
+`"quantile"`, `"ratio"` or `"standard score"`, computed with respect to the
-the distribution of a particular modification at a particular time of
+distribution of a particular modification at a particular time of measurement
-measurement across each community of the protein-protein interaction network, if
+across each community of the protein-protein interaction network, if applicable.
-applicable.

 ```json
 {